dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ### ARIMAX

-Let's use the data from last week's lab to get started:
+Let's use some weather data to get started:

 ```python
 import pandas as pd